 Cipe Pineles’ posthumous come-back

-In 2015, graphic journalist and illustrator Wendy MacNaughton found an illustrated manuscript for a cookbook at a rare book sale near San Francisco.
-She teamed up with writer and friend Sarah Rich, writer and blogger Maria Popova, and design writer Debbie Millman.
-The four women pooled their resources to buy the manuscript.
-Then they added new material and built the original pages into a beautiful book, “Leave Me Alone With the Recipes: The Life, Art & Cookbook of Cipe Pineles.”
+In 2015, journalist and illustrator Wendy MacNaughton found an illustrated cookbook manuscript at a rare book sale near San Francisco.
+She teamed up with writer and friend Sarah Rich.
+Together they recruited writer and blogger Maria Popova and design writer Debbie Millman.
+The four women bought the manuscript.
+Then they added new material and created the beautiful “Leave Me Alone With the Recipes: The Life, Art & Cookbook of Cipe Pineles .

 Cipe Pineles and Her Book: a fuller story

 Cipe was among the finest people I have known.
 She was my mother-in-law—but I have no direct connection with her book.
 Apart from her skills as a designer and illustrator, she was among the first women to break a glass ceiling and become the art director of major commercial magazines in North America.
 She was skilled, tough, and wonderfully sociable.
 For the full story of Cipe and her book, here is Greta Jochem’s full account …